OxfordRSE/streamlit/site/content/posts/building_something_useful.md

 ## Exercise

-Add a similar set of expanders for a second distribution.
+Add a similar set of expanders for a second distribution selectable from the sidebar.